paddyfed/TalesOfTheBountyHunters/app/(totbh)/now/now.md

 ### Other

-Listening to Foundation by Isaac Asimov on Audible.
+Listening to Foundation by Isaac Asimov on Audible
 Dracula by Bram Stoker on [Dracula by Day](https://dracula-by-day.vercel.app/)

 ## Podcasts